-Oil prices shrug off output cut as demand worries weigh
+Oil prices edge higher after output cut, but demand worries weigh

 Graphic - Brent 6-month contango steeper after global output cut deal: here

-“The fundamentals still look incredibly bearish for the weeks and months ahead and imply time-spreads should fall into deeper contango from current levels,” FGE analysts said.
+“The fundamentals still look incredibly bearish for the weeks and months ahead and imply time spreads should fall into deeper contango from current levels,” FGE analysts said.

 Citi analysts raised their Brent price forecasts for the third and fourth quarters to $35 and $45 a barrel respectively.